Kettle Moraine State Forest—Southern Unit Trail descriptions

 County Highway H south of Palmyra on east side of the road.
 One of the highest points in Jefferson County, Hike to the top of the bluff, a former Indian signal hill.
 0.5 miles.
 Bald Bluff nature trail.

 There are 87 miles of equestrian trails s of varying lengths over a cross section of the Kettle Moraine.
 Riders will enjoy large hardwood forests, pine plantations and many vistas overlooking wet kettles, oak savanna prairies and area lakes.
 Horses are limited to designated horse trails.
 A state trail pass is required for riders 16 and older.
-Horse trails map.
+Horse and snowmobile trails map.

 These connector trails connect the John Muir and Emma Carlin trail systems.
 There are two separate connector trails, each about six miles long.

 Emma Carlin trail system

 This trail system, on County Highway Z just south of State Highway 59, goes through a hardwood forest with mostly hilly terrain.
 Three color coded trails ranging from 3.5 to 8 miles.
 Parking, water and vault toilets are available.
 The trails in this system are single-track mountain bike trails that are generally more difficult than the John Muir Trails.
 Trail map.

 - Brown Loop, moderate, 3.5 miles: Skirt in and out of pines and hardwoods, pass a kettle lowland, then after joining up with the orange loop, proceed uphill along a moraine and back downhill to the trail head.